mattmakai/fullstackpython.com/source/content/pages/source-control.rst

 control platform for using Git.

-`BitBucket <https://bitbucket.org/>`_ provides free Git and Mercurial repositories for open projects and paid services for hosting private repositories.
+`BitBucket <https://bitbucket.org/>`_ provides free Git and Mercurial repositories for open projects and private repositories for up to five users.
+Users pay for hosting private repositories with more than five users.

 Source Control Resources